D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 - Install after mods that revise or overwrite spells.
 - Install after mods that add new weapons or armor.

+NOTE: I'd recommend to install this mod generally together with other kits, but as the last kit mod, with the possible exceptions of Talents of Faerun and multiclass-focused mods.
+This is the order I use.
+Technically, this mod is actually safe to install even after most tweak mods (with the exception of proficiency overhauls), but it's still a good idea to follow the normal install guidelines, which has kits going before tweaks.

 Spellcasting systems:
 - Compatible with Faiths and Powers spheres system.
 	- Can install before or after FnP (but I'd recommend after).